 Briefly explain the three choices available to companies when deciding the timing of market entry.

-3. Late entry: The firm might delay its launch until after the competitor has borne the cost of educating the market, and its product may reveal flaws the late entrant can avoid.
-The late entrant can also learn the size of the market.
+Some firms might delay a new product launch until after the competitor has borne the cost of educating the market and its product may reveal flaws the late entrant can avoid.
+This can be classified as a parallel entry.

 Poga International, a multinational beverage corporation identifies that one of its competitors is launching an apple flavored drink.
 The company decides to launch an apple flavor brand along with its competitor.
 What timing strategy is used here?